CBorowski-dev/docs-operaton-org/content/user-guide/spring-boot-integration/configuration.md

 <td><code>.application-path</code></td>
 <td>Changes the application path of the webapp.
 <br/>
-When setting to <code>/</code>, the legacy behavior of Camunda Spring Boot Starter <= 3.4.x is restored.
+When setting to <code>/</code>, the legacy behavior of Operaton Spring Boot Starter <= 3.4.x is restored.
 </td>
 <td><code>/camunda</code></td>
 </tr>